Service Times 8:30 and 10 am Contemporary, 11:15 am Traditional

 Discipleship Essentials – Rev. Dave Rockness

-Lost & Found Women’s Bible Study – Jodi Rockness & Amy Hamilton
+Lost & Found Women’s Bible Study – Jodi Rockness

 Children & Youth Programs

-Children’s Ministry – led by Melissa Foulke
+Children’s Ministry – led by Melissa Foulke, Assisted by so many amazing people!

 Kids (ages 2 through grade 5) will engage with The Biggest Story curriculum through Bible study, crafts, and activities designed to help them know and love God’s Word.
 Childcare is available for infants through preschool.